aws-samples/saas-tenant-isolation-architecture/README.md

-# Govern access to tenants’ data in your SaaS application using AWS IAM
+# Saas Tenant Isolation Architecture

-This repository contains a small application that implements the principles discussed in the blogpost [Govern access to tenants’ data in your SaaS application using AWS IAM]().
+This repository contains a small application that implements the principles discussed in the [Saas Tenant Isolation Architecture blogpost]().

 What's the problem this work aims to solve?
 Ideally IAM roles should be scoped to the smallest set of resource and actions permissions required.